 As always, we are looking at ways to empower the mobile developer to transform the world through innovative and leading-edge technologies.
-Cloud services is a great example of integrating easily scalable features in your application, such as custom data and user integration.
+Cloud services are a great example of integrating easily scalable features in your application, such as custom data and user integration.

 In response to developer requests, we’ve integrated Appcelerator Cloud Services into the ToDo List sample application, available within Titanium Studio.
-This provides user tracking and cross device data persistence.
-When finished, we’ll have created a very simple event driven application that allows users to create a new user, login to the application with an existing user, and manage a single list of tasks that will remain persistent across multiple devices running iOS, Android, and/or Mobile Web.
+This provides user tracking and cross-device data persistence.
+When finished, we’ll have created a very simple event-driven application that allows users to create a new user, log in to the application with an existing user, and manage a single list of tasks that will remain persistent across multiple devices running iOS, Android, and/or Mobile Web.

 The sample that we are basing this application on is the Todo List application available in the Samples section of Titanium Studio.
 While this sample is a basis for what we are doing, it is not required in order to follow along.
 However, if you’d like to see the original project, you can import it from Titanium Studio, or you can view the project on GitHub.

-The project we are about to build is also available in our TodoListACS repo on github.
+The project we are about to build is also available in our TodoListACS repo on Github.
 Please be aware that if you import the project from GitHub, you will need to copy the tiapp.example.xml file to tiapp.xml and enable ACS in order to get your own set of ACS project keys.

 There are only 6 files that comprise the TodoListACS app and most of them are UI related.
 We’ll step through them one at a time and briefly describe whats going on.